-This is the omnibus K-12 education bill.
+This is the omnibus K-12 education finance and policy act.

-General Education
+Article 1: General Education

 - Age limitations; early admission to kindergarten.
 Requires that board-adopted policies for early admission be based on a comprehensive evaluation to determine the child's ability to meet kindergarten expectations and progress to first grade in the subsequent year. - Length of school year.
 Requires a school district to have at least 165 days of instruction in each school year unless the commissioner of education has approved an alternative calendar for the district.